ARM-software/AVH/DoxyGen/infrastructure/src/avhclient.md

 ## Supported backends {#avhclient_backends}

-AVH Client can control different backends with Arm Virtual Hardware Targets.
+AVH Client can control different backends with Arm FVP models.
 The backend shall be specified with `-b` option preceding the actual AVH Client command.
 Following options are currently available:

 - `aws`(default) - interacts with \ref AWS "Arm Virtual Hardware instance on AWS".
   - avhclient can create/start AVH EC2 instances from AVH AMIs, prepare the instance, upload files to the instance, execute commands and run the program, download the results back and cleanup the instance.